FilmColors/VIAN/_docs/source/color_concepts/Color_Concepts.rst

 value to one, i.e. two superpixels, the image is divided into two superpixels so that both are as coherent as possible.
 If you increase to two, the process continues.
-Below, there is an example, where you can see on the player the very vaguely approximated superpixels and in the palette widget their mean hues.
+Below, there is an example, where you can see on the player the very vaguely approximated superpixels and in the Palette widget their mean hues.

 .. figure:: palette.gif
    :scale: 60%